dieterdreist/OpenGeographyRegions/README.md

 The license is CC0.

 ## Data in GeoJSON
 The data is available in GeoJSON.
+Here is the [raw version](https://github.com/dieterdreist/OpenGeographyRegions/raw/master/geojson/geography_10m.geojson).

 ### geography_10m.geojson feature classes
 Currently used feature classes (and usage count), derived from natural earth: